coffeek3/ogre-gpu/Docs/src/manual.md

 In practice this is very easy.
 Even though your vertex program could be doing a lot of complex, highly customised processing, it can still be classified into one of the 3 types listed above.
 All you need to do to tell Ogre what you’re doing is to use the pass attributes ambient, diffuse, specular and self\_illumination, just as if you were not using a vertex program.
 Sure, these attributes do nothing (as far as rendering is concerned) when you’re using vertex programs, but it’s the easiest way to indicate to Ogre which light components you’re using in your vertex program.
 Ogre will then classify and potentially split your programmable pass based on this information - it will leave the vertex program as-is (so that any split passes will respect any vertex modification that is being done).

 Note that when classifying a diffuse/specular programmable pass, Ogre checks to see whether you have indicated the pass can be run once per light (iteration once\_per\_light).
-If so, the pass is left intact, including its vertex and fragment programs.
+If so, the pass is left intact, including it’s vertex and fragment programs.
 However, if this attribute is not included in the pass, Ogre tries to split off the per-light part, and in doing so it will disable the fragment program, since in the absence of the ’iteration once\_per\_light’ attribute it can only assume that the fragment program is performing decal work and hence must not be used per light.

 So clearly, when you use additive light masking as a shadow technique, you need to make sure that programmable passes you use are properly set up so that they can be classified correctly.
 However, also note that the changes you have to make to ensure the classification is correct does not affect the way the material renders when you choose not to use additive lighting, so the principle that you should be able to use the same material definitions for all lighting scenarios still holds.
 Here is an example of a programmable material which will be classified correctly by the illumination pass classifier: